systemcarl/weblog/articles/about-me.md

 After receiving my BSc, my career began in an electrical manufacturing support
     role bridging quality assurance, testing, technical sales, and incident management.
-It was in this role, while troubleshooting and field repairing commercial-industrial control
+It was in this role, while troubleshooting and field repairing
-    systems, that I realized my passion for systems design.
+    commercial-industrial control systems, that I realized my passion for systems design.

 Pursuing this passion into the software development industry required
     significant amounts of determined effort.
-Aside from the undergraduate simulation and modelling courses—which used
+Aside from the undergraduate simulation and modelling courses — which used
-    Python and C++—
+    Python and C++ —
     my software and programming skills are self-taught.

 I first practiced modding video games, writing small scripts to